TangDier03/tangdier03.github.io/_pages/about.md

 ## Research Interests

-My current research focuses on unifying **machine learning**, **information theory**, **statistical inference**, and **scientific discovery**：
+My current research focuses on unifying **machine learning**, **information theory**, **statistical inference**, and **scientific discovery**.
+Key areas of interest include:

-- Information-Theoretic Principles for Learning & Inference.
+- Information-Theoretic Principles for Learning and Inference.
-- Statistical Machine Learning Theory.
-- Theoretical foundations for AI in scientific discovery (math & data science).

-More specific interests will be updated as my PhD study progresses.
+- High-Dimensional Feature Selection and Representation Learning.
+- Algorithms and Theory in Reinforcement Learning.
+- Foundational Frameworks for AI-driven Scientific Discovery.

+I am always open to exploring emerging topics at the intersection of these fields.